Contact Our Experienced Whistleblower Retaliation Lawyer Los Angeles

-You should always consider contacting a whistleblower attorney Los Angeles to review your situation before filing a claim.
+You should always consider contacting an informant attorney in Los Angeles to review your situation before filing a claim.
 They can help you throughout the investigation process to ensure that your best interests are looked after.
 Let's take a look at the basic process of filing a whistleblower complaint.

 You will be filing your complaint with OSHA.
 There are four different ways that you can file a complaint.
 These include:

 - Online Complaint Form

 For those who do not speak English overly well, it's satisfying to know that OSHA accepts complaints that are written in all languages.
 They always have available representatives who can assist you in filing your complaint at their local office or regional area facilities.
 It may also be beneficial to employ a workplace lawyer to help with filing a complaint with OSHA.The Time Limit Matters

 Your case highly depends on the amount of time that has passed since the adverse action happened.
 With over 20 different whistleblower statutes, there are varying time limits for filing your complaint with OSHA.
 These run anywhere from 30 to 180 days from the date of the incident.